Saudi Arabia–United Arab Emirates relations: Israel–UAE relations

-2021 OPEC dispute
+OPEC disputes and departure

-In July 2021 OPEC meetings, Saudi Arabia and the United Arab Emirates had disputed over oil production limits as UAE wanted monetize its natural resources as quickly as possible to help drive the transition away from fossil fuels.
+In July 2021 OPEC meetings, Saudi Arabia and the United Arab Emirates had a dispute regarding oil production limits.
+UAE wanted to monetize its natural resources as quickly as possible before the transition away from fossil fuels.
 Saudi Arabia and the UAE later settled the difference with a compromise to unlock more oil supply.

 In July 2023, Wall Street Journal reported that Saudi Arabia had threatened UAE with diplomatic repercussions in December 2022 over disagreements regarding UAE divergence in Yemen policy and OPEC limits, with Mohammed bin Salman reportedly gathering journalists in a meeting and claiming the UAE "stabbed us in the back".
 The UAE was allegedly frustrated at Saudi efforts to raise the global price of oil.
 Both Saudi Arabia and UAE denied strained relations.

+In 2026, the UAE announced that it would leave OPEC, effective 1 May.
+This was the result of previous tensions and UAE dissatisfaction with the handling of the war with Iran.

-2023 Sudanese civil war
+2023-present Sudanese civil war

-Saudi Arabia and the UAE were reported to be aligned with different sides during the 2023 Sudan conflict, with Saudi Arabia being closer to Abdel Fattah al-Burhan and the Sudanese Armed Forces, while the UAE backed Hemedti's Rapid Support Forces.
+Saudi Arabia and the UAE were aligned with different sides during the Sudan conflict, with Saudi Arabia being closer to Abdel Fattah al-Burhan and the Sudanese Armed Forces, while the UAE backed Hemedti's Rapid Support Forces.
+The Sudan war has been described as a proxy war between these states.

+December 2025 escalation

+In early December 2025, the UAE-backed Southern Transitional Council (STC) began the Southern Yemen campaign with an unexpected offensive in Hadhramaut Governorate in southern Yemen against forces supported by Saudi Arabia, including the Saudi-backed Government of Yemen and the Hadhramaut Tribal Alliance.
+On 8 December, the STC said that it had established broad control across the south of the country, including the port city of Aden, which for a decade had served as the base of Yemen's Saudi-backed, internationally recognized government.

+The campaign angered Saudi Arabia and led to an unusually open split between the two regional powers.
+Observers see the offensive as a "rupture" in the two's bilateral relationship, with Saudi media outlets and commentators publishing attacks on UAE.

+On 30 December, the Saudi-backed anti-Houthi Yemeni forces declared a state of emergency, cancelled its cooperation with the UAE and ordered all Emirati forces to withdraw from its territories within 24 hours.
+Saudi Arabia also publicly criticized the UAE and called for a full withdrawal, which UAE then announced.

+That same day, a Saudi-led military coalition supporting Yemen's current government carried out an airstrike on two vessels docked at the port of Mukalla.
+According to the coalition, the two ships had delivered a large shipment of weapons and armored vehicles to the STC; later reports indicated that the cargo was meant for UAE military operations.
+On 10 January 2026, Yemen's government announced that it had retaken full control of areas previously held by the STC, including Aden.

+The escalation in Yemen has been described as a proxy war between Saudi Arabia and UAE.